bgorkem/mfe-base/README.md

 </script>
 ```

-Not all browsers support import maps though. 😕
+Not all browsers support importmaps though. 😕

 So comes SystemJS to the rescue